Shuo-Tang/BMCRB/README.md

 <img src="figs/RMSEvsMBCRBvsBCRB_N.png" alt="RMSE vs Bounds" width="600"/>

-For more details or to cite this work, refer to the following paper:
+For more details or to cite this work, please refer to:
 ```
 Tang, S., LaMountain, G., Imbiriba, T. and Closas, P.,
 2023, June.
 On parametric misspecified Bayesian Cramér-Rao bound: An application to linear/Gaussian systems.
 In ICASSP 2023-2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 1-5).
 IEEE.